AI Deal Sourcing: How It Works in Practice

 Once you submit a search, the AI ingests data from multiple sources: public company databases, transaction records, news archives, corporate websites, SEC filings, and proprietary datasets built from prior searches.
 It's looking for behavioral and strategic patterns, the kind humans identify intuitively but can't scale.

-For a buyer search, the system identifies:
+For a buyer search, the system looks for several types of signals:

-The AI isn't guessing.
-It's synthesizing thousands of data points into a ranked hypothesis.
 For example, if you're sourcing buyers for a $7M EBITDA SaaS company serving mid-market retailers, the AI might surface a PE-backed platform in adjacent verticals (hospitality tech, for instance) that just raised a growth equity round, hired a VP of M&A, and acquired two companies in the past 18 months.
 That's not a random match.
 It's a pattern.

 Outputs: What You Get